ADU Contractor Beverly Hills, California

 Yes, ADUs are legal in the city of Beverly Hills.
 In fact, the city has actually been working to make it easier for homeowners to build them by reducing zoning and permitting requirements.
 For more information on the current regulations surrounding ADUs in Beverly Hills, you can visit the website of the Department of City Planning.

-Gaspar de Portolá arrived in the area that would innovative become Beverly Hills on August 3, 1769, traveling along native trails which followed the present-day route of Wilshire Boulevard.
-The Place was fixed by Maria Rita Quinteros de Valdez and her husband in 1828.
+Gaspar de Portolá arrived in the area that would higher become Beverly Hills upon August 3, 1769, traveling along native trails which followed the present-day route of Wilshire Boulevard.
+The Place was decided by Maria Rita Quinteros de Valdez and her husband in 1828.
 They called their 4,500 acres (18 km2) of property the Rancho Rodeo de las Aguas.
 In 1854, she sold the ranch to Benjamin Davis Wilson (1811–1878) and Henry Hancock (1822–1883).
 By the 1880s, the ranch had been subdivided into parcels of 75 acres (0.30 km) and was being suddenly bought up by Anglos from Los Angeles and the East coast.